realizator/stereopi-fisheye-robot/buster-opencv-notice.md

 `source ~/.bashrc`

-Check if settings are implemented correctly.
+Check if the settings are applied correctly.

 `python`